aaquib90/livequest/README.md

 ## Workflows & Integrations

 ### Livequest Management
+- `/dashboard` lists every liveblog with folder filters, privacy states, and status chips so you can archive, complete, or delete coverage quickly.
-- Create and organise Livequests from `/dashboard` (`src/app/dashboard/page.tsx`).
+- Create new liveblogs with templates, default sponsors, and folder assignment directly from the `CreateLiveblogDialog`.
-- Each Livequest has:
+- Each Livequest ships with four workspaces (`ManageTabs`):
-  - **Coverage** tab for the composer (`ManageTabs`, `Composer` components) with autosave, pinning, and Supabase-backed updates.
+  - **Coverage**: Keyboard-first composer with autosave, pinning, sponsor assignment, and media uploads backed by Supabase storage.
-  - **Planner** tab to review drafts and scheduled posts.
-Publishing triggers Discord broadcasts when enabled.
+  - **Planner**: Draft, schedule, or queue updates.
+Publishing fires Discord broadcasts and optional push notifications.
-  - **Analytics** tab that surfaces uniques, session starts, and all-time engagement (powered by `viewer_pings` and `analytics_events` tables).
+  - **Analytics**: Real-time uniques, starts, session concurrency, and 24h trends from `viewer_pings` and `analytics_events`.
+  - **Sponsors**: Manage reusable sponsor slots, flight windows, creative assets, and live CTR metrics.
-- Privacy, ordering, and template options are stored per-Livequest (`settings` column) and can be managed via the Settings dialog.
+- Privacy, ordering, templates, and embed defaults live on each Livequest (`settings` column) and can be adjusted through the settings dialog.

+### Account Workspace & Global Insights
+- `/account` centralises profile preferences plus a global snapshot of your coverage footprint.
+- Account analytics aggregate across every liveblog: active vs archived counts, audience reach (7/30 day), session heartbeats, and total updates.
+- Drill into top liveblogs, referrer domains, and sponsor performance with quick links to the dedicated analytics workspace.
+- Sponsor insights roll up impressions, clicks, and CTR so you can compare partners at a glance.

 ### Embeds
 - The dashboard provides embed snippets via `EmbedButton`.
 You can choose between iframe and inline script.